Public-Domain-Laboratories/Operating_System/README.md

 An User Operating System for computing.

-Standardized interfaces and interaction with Operating System Kernel.
+Standardized interfaces and interaction with Operating System Kernels.
 * Barebones structure of the Operating System.
 * Robust, efficient, and user-friendly.